corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 ```

 {{< note >}}
-Even though the password can be specified directly as a Helm override, it is not recommended for security reasons.
+Although the password can be specified directly as a Helm override, it is not recommended for security reasons.
-Similarly, even though all Corda Workers can share the same set of credentials, doing so would compromise the security, so it is not recommended either.
+Similarly, although all Corda workers can share the same set of credentials, doing so compromises security and so is also not recommended.
-Instead, it is recommended to create a Kubernetes Secret per Corda Worker containing.
+Instead, we recommend you create a Kubernetes Secret per Corda worker containing the credentials.
 {{< /note >}}

 If required, the connection pool used when interacting with the database can also be independently configured at the `config` level within each worker: